A set of four durable tire totes that stand out for their sturdy handles. Easy to cover, store and maneuver tires when not in use. Universal fit.

 A good choice for storing tires, as it comes in three sizes.
 Can cover a stack of four.
 Combination of zipper and drawstring closure does a good job keeping tires dry and free of debris.

 Offers a universal size that fits most tires.
 Looks attractive when in place on an onboard spare.
 Elastic and clips can be adjusted to fit most types of tires.
-Available in two sizes and in black or white.
+Available in two sizes and black or white.

 Seams tend to come loose over time, especially with extensive exposure to harsh weather.
 May not fit very thick tires.